 A student may request that any record be amended if the student believes it is inaccurate, misleading, or otherwise in violation of privacy rights.
-To request an amendment, the student must write the school official responsible for the record and clearly specify why it is inaccurate or misleading.
-If the school decides not to amend the record; the student will be notified of his/her rights to a school hearing.
+To request an amendment, the student must write the college official responsible for the record and clearly specify why it is inaccurate or misleading.
+If the college decides not to amend the record; the student will be notified of his/her rights to a college hearing.
 Additional information regarding hearing procedures will be provided to the student at that time.

 TCAT Crump will obtain the student's written consent before disclosing personally identifiable information about the student from their records, unless the consent is not required by the law or the regulations.
-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official has a legitimate educational interest if the official is a person employed by TCAT Crump in an administrative, supervisory, faculty or staff position; a person or company with whom the school has contracted services; a member of the school's governing board, or a student serving in an official capacity, such as student review hearings.
-Upon request, the school also discloses education records without consent to officials of another school in which a student seeks or intends to enroll, but will notify the student, if possible, of this request.
+One exception, which permits disclosure without consent, is disclosure to college officials with legitimate educational interests.
+A college official has a legitimate educational interest if the official is a person employed by TCAT Crump in an administrative, supervisory, faculty or staff position; a person or company with whom the college has contracted services; a member of the college's governing board; an auditor or program reviewer; or a student serving in an official capacity, such as student review hearings.

-A student has the right to file a complaint with the U. S. Department of Education concerning alleged failures by TCAT Crump to comply with the requirements of FERPA.
+A student has the right to file a complaint with the U.S. Department of Education concerning alleged failures by TCAT Crump to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: